-You do not need to change your diet when you are taking Hemlibra, but it is important for anyone with haemophilia A to try to be as healthy as possible; eat well and keep hydrated.
+You do not need to change your diet when you are taking Hemlibra, but it is important for anyone with severe and moderate haemophilia A to try to be as healthy as possible; eat well and keep hydrated.
 The Haemophilia Society and the World Federation of Hemophilia have lots of resources on trying to maintain a healthy diet.